NovelaNeuro/rec_to_nwb/README.md

 # fldatamigration
 # About
-fldatamigration is a python package for converting SpikeGadgets rec files to NWB files.<br>
+fldatamigration is a python conda package for converting SpikeGadgets rec files to NWB files.<br>
 It converts experiment data from `/raw` folder to `.nwb` file.
 It utilizes rec_to_binaries package for preprocessing phase.<br>
 <https://github.com/LorenFrankLab/rec_to_binaries><br>